BanterBoy/scripts-blog/_posts/new/Sync-DomainController.md

 **_@BanterBoy:_** - Explain what the script does and why it is useful.

-**_@GitHub Copilot_** - The code above is a PowerShell script that defines a function called `Sync-DomainController`.
+**_@GitHub Copilot_** - The code is a PowerShell script that defines a function called `Sync-DomainController`.
 This function synchronizes all domain controllers in the specified domain by forcing replication using the `repadmin` tool.
 The function takes one parameter, `Domain`, which specifies the name of the domain to synchronize.
 If no domain is specified, the function defaults to the user's domain.

 The function begins with a comment-based help section that provides a synopsis, description, parameter information, example usage, and other notes about the function.
 This information is useful for anyone who wants to use the function or understand what it does.